 Once you’ve created an account at Mix, you can download the free Chrome extension to curate content right from your web browser.
 As with other content curation apps, make sure you contribute to the platform by submitting a mix of content from your own blog and other blogs in your niche.

 Zest is an AI-powered tool that personally matches you with community-curated marketing content.
-It’s a free tool which you can join by connecting your Facebook, Google, or LinkedIn account.
+It’s a free tool that you can join by connecting your Facebook, Google, or LinkedIn account.
 Once you’ve created an account on Zest, you can download their Chrome extension to curate content from your browser.

 Any piece of content you share with the community will be reviewed by Zest’s content team before it’s published on their site.
 Zest prefers long-form content which covers a marketing concept in-depth, so make sure you submit posts that meet this criteria.